coolleafly/VDING/README.md

 ## Usage

-### Step1: fill in "implantData.xlsx"
+### Step1: fill in the "implantData.xlsx"

-it is input file. it include settings and data for accuracy analysis.
+It is an input file.
+It include settings and data for accuracy analysis.

 Among them, it is easy to define:
 - the number of implants
 - the number of landmarks per implant
-- the number of implant point of concern
+- the number of points of concern on the implant
-- whether screw or abutment are included in the post surgery image
+- whether screw or abutment are included in the postoperative image

 ### Step2: Run program